By Royal Command: Synopsis

-On the 4 June King George V comes to Eton and Bond spots Sedova among the crowd.
-Sometime later he is knocked unconscious, bound and gagged by Dandy, who is planning to assassinate the King by blowing up the church of Eton, while framing Bond for it as part of a plan to start a communist revolution.
+On the 4th of June, King George V comes to Eton and Bond spots Sedova among the crowd.
+Sometime later he is knocked unconscious andbound and gagged by Dandy, who is planning to assassinate the King by blowing up the church of Eton, while framing Bond for it as part of a plan to start a communist revolution.
 After preventing the attempt and escaping with a hidden knife, Bond goes after Dandy, who tries to kill him with his knife.
 Bond is saved by the man who followed him in Austria when he shoots Dandy, who takes him to Mr. Merriot.
 The teacher reveals that he works for MI6 and that they have been keeping an eye on him.
 He tells Bond that Dandy and Roan are working for a Communist cell and that they want to know all about the operation.
 They want Bond to get Roan to talk.

 Back at Eton, Roan tells Bond that they are working for a Communist agent who they know as 'Amethyst', who works for the Communist cell based in Portugal.
 This operation is being run by a man known as 'Obsidian'.
 Bond informs her that Dandy was captured and, after she begs him not to give her away, they share a kiss.
 However, unable to betray Roan, Bond tells her the truth and they make plans to run away to Austria together.
 Before they leave, Bond is accosted by Theo Bentinck, who has been out drinking, and provokes him, before tidily beating him up, and sending him on his way.
 With the help of James's friend, Perry Mandeville, he and Roan are able to get enough money to leave the country.
 During their crossing the continent into Austria, they are pursued not only by MI6 but also by Sedova.